chrisD91/anesthPlot/docs/source/cookbook.rst

 .. code-block:: python

-    > 1
+    > type 1 & enter
     the content of 'csv2hdf.txt' is in your clipboard

-paste in csv2hdf -> the resulting file:
+open csv2hdf.py and paste the content of you clipboard -> the resulting file:

 .. code-block:: python